emoudy/recipes_app/README.md

-pnpm prisma migrate dev --name update_schema    Creates a new migration with a new schema pnpm prisma migrate deploy pnpm prisma studio                              Displays the database to make sure the changes have been applied
+pnpm prisma migrate dev --name update_schema    Creates a new migration with a new schema pnpm prisma migrate deploy pnpm prisma studio                              Displays the database to make sure the changes have been applied pnpm prisma db pull                             syncs the schema from your database into Prisma pnpm prisma db seed                             loads the mock data, run pnpm prisma db seed

 If error presist, try restarting the TypeScript server:
 -- Press Cmd + Shift + P (Mac) or Ctrl + Shift + P (Windows/Linux)
 -- Search for: "TypeScript: Restart TS server"
 -- Click on it.

+What About Migrations?
+If you are working alone, you don’t need to push prisma/migrations/.
+You can just run pnpm prisma migrate dev when needed.
+If your team is working together, it's best to push prisma/migrations/ so everyone applies the same schema.